 Julie has been involved as counsel and arbitrator in complex arbitrations seated in civil and common law jurisdictions under many different laws and various arbitration rules (in particular ICC, SCAI, SIAC, UNCITRAL, CAS, VIAC).
 Her main areas of expertise include construction and engineering, energy, pharmaceutical/life sciences, manufacturing and international sales.
 She also advises clients on international trade sanctions.

-Examples of Julie's expertise in arbitration include representing a state-owned company, providing advice on Swiss substantive law and Swiss law of international arbitration in ICC proceedings seated in Switzerland related to a dispute in the engineering and construction sector; representing a leading pharmaceutical company in a dispute arising from a manufacturing and supply agreement; and representing the Russian Federation in Swiss Supreme Court proceedings relating to the setting-aside of two separate arbitral awards on jurisdiction in two investment dispute matters.
+Examples of Julie's expertise in arbitration include representing an Asian state-owned company in ICC proceedings seated in Switzerland related to a dispute in the engineering and construction sector; representing a leading pharmaceutical company in a dispute arising from a manufacturing and supply agreement; representing an Asian company in a high-value, multi-party and multi-contract dispute; and representing a state in several investment arbitrations.

 After completing a degree in international relations at the Graduate Institute Geneva, Julie graduated with a law degree from the University of Geneva.
-Julie Raneda joined the Geneva office as a trainee in 2008 and again as an associate after her admission to the Swiss Bar in 2011.
-She also worked as a senior associate at the London office of Wilmer Cutler Pickering Hale and Dorr LLP in 2014–2015.
+Julie Raneda joined Schellenberg Wittmer in 2008.
+She also practised at a leading international law firm in London in 2014–2015.

-Julie is the chair of the ASA South East Asia chapter, vice chair of the IPBA Next Generation Committee and a committee member of YSIAC.
+Julie regularly speaks on topics related to arbitration.
+She is the chair of the ASA South East Asia chapter, vice chair of the IPBA Next Generation Committee and a committee member of YSIAC.
 She is a co-founder of the Women's Business Society established in Geneva in 2012.